-Last Updated on March 22, 2022
+Last Updated on November 17, 2022

 Las Vegas has a lot of entertainment options.
-From casinos and adrenaline-inducing rides to extravagant shows, Las Vegas has something for everyone to do.
+From casinos and adrenaline-inducing rides to extravagant shows, there is something for everyone to do.
 Las Vegas shows are almost second to none in production quality and variety.
 Some are adult-only shows, and others are family-friendly.

-One of the best family-friendly Las Vegas shows is Penn & Teller.
-Penn & Teller is a comedy magic show named after the magician duo that hosts it.
-Penn & Teller has been a staple in Las Vegas for years and is a must-see on an upcoming trip to Sin City.
+One of the best family-friendly shows in Vegas is Penn & Teller.
+Penn & Teller is a comedy magic show named after the world-famous magician duo that hosts it.
+Penn & Teller have been a staple in the city for years and is a must-see on an upcoming trip.

-Penn and Teller Las Vegas Show
+Penn & Teller Vegas Show

-Penn and Teller have had several live and on-screen appearances over the years, but their Las Vegas show is legendary.
+Penn and Teller have had several live and on-screen appearances over the years, but their Las Vegas live magic show is legendary.
 Located at the Rio All-Suite Hotel and Casino since 2001, this show is the longest-running headliner at the same Las Vegas hotel, and for a good reason!
-Penn & Teller is a Las Vegas classic that breaks all the rules of magic.
+Penn & Teller is a Vegas classic that breaks all the rules of magic.

-One thing that sets this magic show apart from the rest is that sometimes Penn and Teller give away the secret of a few of the tricks, bringing the audience in on the illusions.
+One thing that sets this magic show apart from the rest is that sometimes Penn & Teller give away the secret of a few of the tricks, bringing the audience in on the illusions, just like you’ll see on an episode of Penn & Teller: Fool Us which we’ll dive into below.
 It makes it fun to see the secrets of the industry and adds to the performance.